-People tend to comply much more readily and easily if they feel a sense of ownership, rather than feeling that things are imposed on them.
-While clearly change IS imposed on the employees, it would be a god idea to engage them in the process, provide them with as much information and rationale as possible, in order to give them a sense of ownership rather than risk a sense of resentment.
+People tend to comply much more readily and easily if they feel a sense of ownership.
+This is rather than them feeling that things are imposed on them.
+While clearly change IS imposed on the employees, it would be a god idea to engage them in the process.
+And, to provide them with as much information and rationale as possible.
+This is in order to give them a sense of ownership rather than risk a sense of resentment.

 2. Communicate, and Be Available to be Communicated With:

 To keep your employees engaged, motivated and focused in a change-saturated environment, you will need to make yourself more available.
-This is good for you, because you want to be able to monitor first hand how things are managed under the organizational changes so that you can react quickly and effectively, and nip disasters in the bud.
-It is also good for your employees, because they will have questions, and they will need clarity and the worst possible situation for an employee in a change saturated environment is to feel that there is no one to talk to other than water cooler talk with other employees.
+This is good for you.
+As a leader you want to be able to monitor first-hand how things are managed under the organizational changes so that you can react quickly and effectively, and nip disasters in the bud.
+It is also good for your employees.
+They will have questions, and they will need clarity.
+The worst possible situation for an employee in a change saturated environment is to feel that there is no one to talk to other than water cooler talk with other employees.

 3. Clarify Roles and Rules:

 There is no difference between bigger and smaller corporations when it comes to low levels of clarity in terms of the scope of employees’ work or company policies.
 Regardless of the size of your organization, a lack of clarity will always lead to conflict.